Why I do what I do.

 What I study.

 Genes tell stories.
 Patterns of genetic variation among individuals, populations and species tell the story of how those organisms came to be and the forces that shape their evolution.
 Using genetic data to tell the historical story of the origin of species, their adaptations and their population variation is at the core of my research program.
 With the help of friends and colleagues around the world I've managed to build an international research collaboration studying population genetics, phylogeography, systematics and evolutionary history of the birds of East and Southeast Asia.
-My collaborators and I have explored Japan, Taiwan, and Mainland China, with collaborative participation in studies of birds in Southeast Asia and the Philippines.
-My colleagues and I have published 4 peer reviewed research articles over the past 4 years on the evolutionary history and population level relationships of the birds of East Asia, Southeast Asia and the Philippines and have several more articles on the evolution of the regions birds in preparation and new emerging projects in the planning stages.
-We also have several ongoing projects on the phylogeography of North American birds emerging projects in avian molecular evolution and genomics.
+My collaborators and I have explored Japan, Taiwan, and Mainland China, with collaborative participation in studies of birds and mammals in Southeast Asia and the Philippines.
+My colleagues and I have published 7 peer reviewed research articles over the past 4 years on the evolutionary history and population level relationships of the birds and mammals of East Asia, Southeast Asia and the Philippines, climate change education, the importance of museum collections, molecular evolution, and genomics as a tool for uncovering population history in endangered animals and have several more articles on the evolution of the regions birds in preparation and new emerging projects in the planning stages.
+We also have several ongoing projects on the phylogeography of North American birds emerging projects in avian and mammalian molecular evolution and genomics.

-After nearly 20 years of studying birds I'm beginning to look to studies of amphibians, reptiles, spiders and fishes to add to my research program.
-My colleagues and I are beginning to investigate the population genetics and evolutionary history of North American snakes and salamanders with additional emerging projects on freshwater fishes and jumping spiders.
+After nearly 25 years of studying birds I'm beginning to look to studies of amphibians, reptiles, and mammals to add to my research program.
+My colleagues and I are beginning to investigate the population genetics and evolutionary history of North American snakes and salamanders with additional emerging projects on freshwater fishes, mammals and, maybe in the future, jumping spiders.

 My education and professional experience.